 We welcome families of all sizes to enjoy and learn from our Collections, Historic House and grounds.

 The Castle has its own self-guided tour for families which encourages children to find objects and artefacts around the historic house.

 Chiddingstone Castle is delighted to be one of 33 museums in Kent that form the Wheels of Time group.
 These museums are linked by the travelling character Roamin’ Rex who is on a mission to learn about Kent by following his Wheels of Time map around the county.
 All who join him on his mission receive a Wheels of Time lanyard and collect badges from each venue along the way.

-Families can visit the Castle and Collections on Sundays, Mondays, Tuesdays, Wednesdays and Bank Holidays, from 31st March - 31st October, from 11am - 5pm.
+Families can visit the Castle and Collections on Sundays, Mondays, Tuesdays, Wednesdays and Bank Holidays (excluding Good Friday), from Sunday 29th March - Wednesday 28th October 2020, from 11am - 5pm.